Meaning and purpose

 Service delivery methods

-A service must have a specific delivery method which makes it available to a client.
+To be used, a service must be implemented.
+Therefore, a service must have a specific delivery method which makes it available to a client.

 Delivery Methods include:

 - Web service: according to the W3C, "a software system designed to support interoperable machine-to-machine interaction over a network .
 It has an interface described in a machine-processable format".
 (Unlike the W3C, we do not restrict this delivery method to WSDL.)

 - Software: all services provided by software other than as web services; users interact with these through a user interface or on a local system.
 This includes Unix applications, PC/Mac applications, and software accessed through a browser.